-- 1/2k. of ground lean pork (or a mixture of ground pork and pounded fresh shrimps)
+- 1/2 kilogram ground pork (or a mixture of ground pork and pounded fresh shrimps)

 - Place the rice in a glass or ceramic bowl.
 Pour in enough water so that there is an inch of water above the surface of the rice.
 Cover the bowl loosely and allow the rice to soak in the fridge for at least six hours (overnight is ideal).

 - In a bowl, mix together the rest of the ingredients.
 Form into balls about two inches in diameter.